HttpAnimation/RomDoc/README.md

 ```

 ## Installing a client
-To install a clien, follow these steps:
+To install a client, follow these steps:

 ### Python3
 1) open a terminal and run these commands